nidish-r/dlt-service/docs/Developer_README.md

 ### Conclusion

 This DLT Service API allows secure and controlled access to the chaincode functions deployed on a Hyperledger Fabric network.
 By using API key authentication and HMAC signature verification, the service ensures that only authorized requests can query or modify the ledger.

-For further inquiries or issues, please raise them in the issue tracker.